Get The Help You Deserve

 Recovering from a burn injury involves a combination of medical treatments, surgeries, and rehabilitation efforts to help victims heal physically and emotionally.

-This process might be hard to deal with and require a lot of support from family members and good financial aid to pay for the expenses.
+This might be hard, and I need help from family and money to pay for the costs.

-Suppose someone is suffering from burn injuries due to an accident that was caused for somebody else.
+Suppose someone is suffering from burn injuries due to an accident that was caused by somebody else.
 The fairest action is to receive compensation to cover those expenses.

 The severity of the burn dictates the medical treatments required.
 For first-degree burns, over-the-counter pain relievers and topical ointments might suffice.